FBerding/aifeducation/README.md

   educational sciences.
 - Supporting both ‘PyTorch’ and ‘Tensorflow’ as machine learning frameworks.
+- Supporting the usage of trained models on both frameworks providing a high level of flexibility
 - Supporting pre-trained language models from Hugging Face.
-- Supporting the usage of trained models on both frameworks providing a high level of flexibility (supported models are BERT, RoBERTa, DeBERTa, Longformer, and Funnel Transformer).
+- Supporting BERT, RoBERTa, DeBERTa, Longformer, and Funnel Transformer for creating context sensitive text embedding.
 - Making sharing pre-trained models very easy.
 - Integrating sustainability tracking.
 - Integrating special statistical techniques for dealing with data structures common in the social and educational sciences.
+- Supporting the classification of long textual documents.

 Currently, the package focuses on classification tasks which can either be used to diagnose characteristics of learners from written material or